simonbates/procdraw-old/Documentation/coding_conventions.md

 - Order of header #includes: for this cpp file, within project, system
 - Use RAII (Resource Acquisition Is Initialization)
 - For text, use UTF-8 in std::string
-- If a function has a single return value (including compound objects), use return by value.
-If there are situations where there is evidence (profiling) that return by value is too slow, then use a different approach.
-But return by value is clearer and C++ compilers do so much optimization that using a different approach, without evidence because it might be faster, is premature.

 Passing data to functions
 -------------------------